UPDATE : 17 November 2025 - 20:30

 After a recent reorganization and conservation work on the spaces, another area of the Royal Palace of Naples will be accessible to the public.

 “We will open the Foriera at least once a month,” said director Mario Epifani.
-“We will organize guided tours during which the various uses of the spaces over the years will be explained and the functionality of the furnishings will be illustrated.”
+“We will organize guided tours during which the various uses of the spaces over the years will be explained and the functions of the furnishings will be illustrated.”

 Two guided tours are scheduled for Saturday 23 September at 9.30 am and 11.30 am for which it is necessary to book (at the link: https://www.coopculture.it/it/prodotti/il-deposito-foriera/) and purchase the entrance ticket to the museum.